Alonso-del-Arte/toy-examples/README.md

 for Hacktoberfest, but also that it persists in the main branch after Hacktoberfest.

+I've decided that this project should not be on the latest long term support (LTS) version of Java, but it shouldn't be too far behind either.
+So it's on Java 21 for the JDK and Java 17 for language features.

 ## The four pillars of OOP

 * **Abstraction** &mdash; FINISH WRITING